singularian/mdencode/README.md

 - Plugin Formatters
 - Multiple Selectable Crypto Hash Signatures for Files and File Blocks
 - The "First" Random File or Block signatures
+- An example of a parallel signature modulus scan

 # Output Formats